christo-achkov/Final-Fantasy-XIV-Character-Creation-Aviability-Bot/README.md

 # Final Fantasy XIV Character Creation Aviability Bot
-Want to make a character on a certain FFXIV server but don't want check 200 times a day?
+Want to make a character on a certain congested FFXIV server but don't want check 200 times a day?
 This tool will help you achieve that.
 Setup takes less than 5 mintues.

 # Setup
 This bot is self-hosted, so you will need to do a few things to get it running: